 The allocation of assets within Czech pension funds underscores a predominantly conservative investment strategy, with a strong emphasis on debt securities, particularly government bonds.
-However, the control of the securities, particularly government bonds.
 However, there is a noticeable shift towards equity securities, indicating a balanced approach to risk and return.